Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Landrum Middle School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 2: STUDENT GROWTH: Landrum Middle School will increase the percentage of students demonstrating STAAR Redesign academic growth in reading and math by 7 percentage points or ≥ to 85%.
+Performance Objective 2: STUDENT GROWTH: By June 2026, Landrum Middle School will increase the percentage of annual growth points earned by students demonstrating STAAR academic growth in reading language arts and math by 7 percentage points or ≥ 85%.

-Strategy 1: LMS will have supplies and materials for tracking student data and essential standards for all core grade levels.
+Strategy 1: LMS will have supplies and materials for tracking student data and essential standards for all core grade level courses.

-Strategy's Expected Result/Impact: Student will own and know where they are in their learning.
+Strategy's Expected Result/Impact: Students will own and know where they are in their learning.
 (Ownership)

 Title I: